Lexikos/ActiveScript.ahk/readme.md

 If *AddMembers* is true, the object's methods and properties will be added to the script's global namespace instead of the object itself.
 If omitted, it defaults to *false*.

-*DispObj* must be an object which implements the IDispatch interface, passed either via a ComObject wrapper or by address.
-Can be an AutoHotkey object if running on AutoHotkey v1.1.17 or later.
+*DispObj* must be either an object or an interface pointer for an object which implements IDispatch.
+Can be an AutoHotkey object (reference or address).
+If it is a ComObject, the interface pointer it contains is used.

 Evaluating code with *Eval* or *Exec* may also add global variables and functions.

-With AutoHotkey v1.1.18 or later, `script[Name] := DispObj` will usually have the same effect if *AddMembers* is false or omitted.
+`script[Name] := DispObj` will usually have the same effect if *AddMembers* is false or omitted.

 **JsRT:** *AddMembers* must be false. *DispObj* can be any value, and will be added as is.
 Do not pass a pointer, or it will be added as a number.